jkoriel/PostgreSQL-Reference-Sheet/README.md

 ## How to get everything from a single table.

-1. If you want to select all the fields available a table use this syntax: `SELECT * FROM table_name;`
+1. If you want to select all the fields available in a table use this syntax: `SELECT * FROM table_name;`

 ## How to get one thing from a single table with a "where" clause